We are responsible for:

 Ministry of Housing, Communities and Local Government (MHCLG) which leads on integration, race and faith policy, and community issues

-Department for Work and Pensions (DWP) which leads on disability discrimination policy and legislation, and general age policy outside the workplace
+Department for Work and Pensions (DWP) which leads on disability discrimination policy and legislation, and Fuller Working Lives agenda

-Department for Business, Energy and Industrial Strategy (BEIS) which has responsibility for the Equality Act’s provisions relating to age, and exceptions to the Act’s working provisions; Women on Board’s Review, maternity and paternity leave, and flexible working
+Department for Business, Energy and Industrial Strategy (BEIS) which has responsibility for policy relating to maternity and paternity leave, flexible working and the Women on Boards’ Review.

 Department for Transport which is responsible for the Equality Act’s provisions on disability and transport